-Changing hostname of vCenter fails with "Unable to set hostname"
+Changing hostname of vCenter server fails with error "Unable to set hostname"

 search cancel

-Changing hostname of vCenter fails with "Unable to set hostname"
+Changing hostname of vCenter server fails with error "Unable to set hostname"

 book